-The following table sets out the Group's associates and joint ventures as of 30 June 2014 which are accounted for using the equity method of accounting.
+The following table sets out the Group's associates and joint ventures as at 30 June 2015 which are accounted for using the equity method of accounting.
 An associate is an entity in which the Group has significant influence and which is neither a subsidiary company nor a joint venture.